TEAM-ANONYMOUS-INDIA/EELEUT/README.md

 Contributing

 We welcome contributions from everyone!
-To contribute:
+If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository.

-2. Create a new branch (git checkout -b feature-branch).
+2. Create a new branch:

+git checkout -b feature-branch

 3. Make your changes.

-4. Commit your changes (git commit -am 'Add new feature').
+4. Commit your changes:

+git commit -am 'Add new feature'

-5. Push to the branch (git push origin feature-branch).
+5. Push to the branch:

+git push origin feature-branch

-6. Create a new pull request.
+6. Create a pull request.